SamuelFolledo/Playlister/ReadMe.md

 ### [__PAGE 2) SEE ALL PLAYLISTS__](https://www.makeschool.com/academy/track/standalone/playlistr-video-playlists-with-flask-and-mongodb-1c/index-playlists)
 - __Resource__ is an abstract object that we use to organize data, code, and the features of our app
-    - User resource to keep track of logging in and out, email and passwords, and people's birthdays. \
+    - User resource to keep track of logging in and out, email and passwords, and people's birthdays
     - can also be related to each other
 - __Resourcesful Routes__ - common actions all routes have